Pyrrole Disorder Signs and Symptoms – When to Seek Help

-Our HPA axis (the hypothalamic pituitary axis) that connects the brain to the adrenal glands is very finely attuned to stress in the environment.
-When we lose zinc and B6 due to pyrroles, as well as magnesium for many and biotin our ability to tolerate stress becomes weakened.
-The adrenal system suffers and energy is significantly diminished.
+Our HPA axis (the hypothalamic-pituitary axis) that connects the brain to the adrenal glands is very finely attuned to stress in the environment.
+When we lose zinc and B6 due to pyrroles and magnesium for many and biotin, our ability to tolerate stress becomes weakened.
+The adrenal system suffers, and energy is significantly diminished.

 All my pyrroles clients are very fatigued.
 They struggle with exercise and day to day tasks and usually say that their energy is much lower than it used to be.
 The extent of their adrenal fatigue can be seen on hair analysis and usually takes a long time to correct.

-When the adrenals are flagging, the body slows or shuts down the thyroid and puts the whole system into hybernation.
-It is safer that way- the body is smart and if it can tell you are heading for burnout it will force the thyroid to slow down in order to preserve vital energy.
+When the adrenals are flagging, the body slows or shuts down the thyroid and puts the whole system into hibernation.
+It is safer that way- the body is smart, and if it can tell you are heading for burnout, it will force the thyroid to slow down in order to preserve vital energy.
 It is a mistake to try and ‘fix’ the thyroid and push it harder when there is active stress and nutrient depletion present.
 These factors need to be addressed first.

-95% of the time my pyrroles clients have long-standing infections that are a further burden on their system.
-Viral infections such as EBV (Epstein-Barr virus) are very common but hit pyrroles people harder leading often to chronic fatigue.
+95% of the time, my pyrroles clients have long-standing infections that further burden their system.
+Viral infections such as EBV (Epstein-Barr virus) are prevalent but hit pyrroles people harder, leading to chronic fatigue.
 Why?
 Because they never had the resources such as zinc and vitamin A to enable their immune system to function properly and fight off the original virus.

 Candida and other fungal infections are very common with pyrroles due to significant copper imbalances and mercury overload that result from stress and zinc deficiency.
 Mercury ‘feeds’ Candida in the body and is almost always an issue when zinc and selenium are low, and mercury proliferates.

-Streptococcus (strep) overgrowth is also common and many with Pyrroles have ongoing ENT issues, with a large percentage having had adenoids and/or tonsils removed at some stage in their life.
+Streptococcus (strep) overgrowth is also common.
+Many with Pyrroles have ongoing ENT issues, with a large percentage having had adenoids and/or tonsils removed at some stage in their lives.